 org/kd/education.
 Contest information is available here: https://kanedupageswcd. org/pdfs/Education/.
 Deadline is April 23, 2021.
 PosterContestInformation2021.

 Rachel Bednar, Principal

-An Edison Scholar CARES for self, others, and the community.
+An Edison Panther CARES for self, others, and the community.

 Collaborative ● Accountable ● Respectful ● Empathic ● Safe